10 day Japan Itinerary for First Timers + Map

 Looking to plan an unforgettable vacation to Japan, BUT no idea where to start?
-We’ve got you!
-In this easy 10 day Japan itinerary for FIRST TIMERS!
-We will cover three of Japan’s most iconic cities and their sites: Tokyo, Kyoto, and Osaka.
+We’ve got you, in this EASY 10 day Japan itinerary for FIRST TIME Travellers!

-So, let’s get on with it, and embark on this epic adventure of Japan’s most beloved destinations together!
+Now, let’s get on with it, and embark on this unforgettable itinerary of Japan’s most beloved and VISITED destinations!

 OSAKA (Stay a min 2 nights)